 Even after the summer harvest has passed, fall and winter continue to greet us with delicious, locally grown produce.
 What tastes more like autumn than a pumpkin smoothie?
-This recipe is an simple, low-calorie substitute for pumpkin-flavored coffee drinks.
+This recipe is a simple, low-calorie substitute for pumpkin-flavored coffee drinks.
 Give it a try!

 Pumpkin Smoothie: Carrot-Kissed Pumpkin Recipe

 This typically autumnal pumpkin smoothie is as orange as a fallen maple leaf.
 Note that not every pumpkin can be eaten raw.
 Before you begin blending your pumpkin of choice into a smoothie, give it a quick taste test.
-If it is bitter, it contains poisonous Cucurbitacin and should not be consumed.
+If it is bitter, it contains poisonous cucurbitacin and should not be consumed.
 Most pumpkins sold in stores are cultivars that can be used in this recipe without a problem.
 When in doubt, a can of pumpkin puree is a readily available alternative.

 To make one bright orange pumpkin smoothie rich in beta-carotene, you’ll need:

 - 1 large pear